 Direct answer

-A Hyperliquid vs Vertex market-health comparison should not force a venue winner from headline fees or brand positioning.
+A Hyperliquid vs Vertex market-quality comparison should not force a venue winner from headline fees or brand positioning.
 Hyperliquid can be reviewed through HypeBasis market pages and public Hyperliquid sources.
 Vertex should be reviewed through current official docs and live venue data.
-Compare market-health by separating observed metrics from interpretation, then mark any unsupported metric unavailable instead of turning it into a conclusion.
+Compare the raw numbers separately from the takeaway, then mark any unsupported metric unavailable instead of turning it into a conclusion.

 Quick verdict